How to access spatial data by using Entity Framework

-For more information about how to access spatial data by using ADO.NET Entity Framework, visit the following MSDN blog:
+- For more information about how to access spatial data by using ADO.NET Entity Framework, visit the following MSDN blog:

 Download informationTo download this code sample, click one of the following links:

 To access spatial data, a common approach is that convert the geography type to the varbinary (max) type.
 Because SQL Azure stores geography data as binary format and Entity Framework supports binary data type, you can run the following code to create an object model that maps the binary CLR type to the geography SQL type:

 After you run this code, you can generate an Entity Framework model.

-Because a view is read only, when you access spatial data, we recommend that you handle the Insert, Update and Delete operations by running stored procedures.
+- Because a view is read only, when you access spatial data, we recommend that you handle the Insert, Update and Delete operations by running stored procedures.

-For more information about how to work with spatial data, visit the following MSDN blog.
+- For more information about how to work with spatial data, visit the following MSDN blog.
 The blog includes information about how to add custom properties to Entity Framework model, how to override SaveChanges, and how to implement retry logic when accessing SQL Azure data:

+What is All-In-One Code Framework?
 All-In-One Code Framework shows most Microsoft development techniques by using code samples in different programming languages.
 Each example is carefully selected, composed, and documented to show one common code scenario.
 For more information about All-In-One Code Framework, visit the following Microsoft website: